-(18) The Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010's (collectively, the "ACA") Risk Adjustment
+(17) The Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010's (collectively, the "ACA") Risk Adjustment

 The ACA established a permanent risk adjustment program to transfer funds from qualified individual and small group insurance plans with below average risk scores to plans with above average risk scores.
-Based on the risk of the Company's qualified plan members relative to the average risk of members of other qualified plans in comparable markets, the Company estimates its ultimate risk adjustment receivable or payable for the current calendar year and reflects the impact as an adjustment to its premium revenue in accordance with SSAP No. 107.
+Based on the risk of the Company's qualified plan members relative to the average risk of members of other qualified plans in comparable markets, the Company estimates its ultimate risk adjustment receivable or payable for the current calendar year and reflects the impact as an adjustment to its premium revenue in accordance with SSAP No. 107 - Risk-Sharing Provisions of the Affordable Care Act ("SSAP No. 107").